ewibowo/aws-lab/docs/asa.rst

    ! example dns configuration
    dns domain-lookup management
    DNS server-group DefaultDNS
-   ! where this address is the .2 on your public subnet name-server 172.19.0.2
+   ! where this address is the .2 on your VPC CIDR name-server 172.16.0.2
    ! example ntp configuration
    name 129.6.15.28 time-a.nist.gov
    name 129.6.15.29 time-b.nist.gov